StarDustCFW/Haku33/README.md

 * This will completely clean your switch, so you will lose everything

 ## Ipatched(Mariko) Are supported but used under your own risk.
-Mariko consoles cannot reboot to the payload , so they use sxgear boot.dat to load the payload
+Mariko consoles cannot reboot to the payload , so to load the payload Haku33 have to Overwrite some files on sd
-* Haku33 overwrite the boot.ini and boot.dat in Mariko so you may have to copy that files again
+* Haku33 Support Mariko in part and not suport clean emummc
 * * I don't have a Mariko console to test, be sure of report any bug
+* * if get a black screen, Press power like 3 times to make the console Wipe an boot

 ### Note:
 Keep in mind that this program will not UNBAN you, or will it make you immune to BAN.